Due to COVID-19 authorities and NGOs have special procedure in place and opening hours might be different. More info can be found here.

 The Federal Office for Immigration and Asylum (BFA) is the only public authority deciding on asylum applications and related procedures in Austria.

 The BFA has regional offices (Regional Directorates) in all 9 Austrian provinces while its headquarter (the Directorate) is based in Vienna.
-You can find the contact details in German if you click on the respective Province on this link).
+Contact details for all Provinces (in German) can be found here.

 For more information on the BFA and its tasks please see the official brochure of the BFA which also gives an overview of the asylum procedure in Austria.